-First Street Capital (Private) Limited (the "Company") was incorporated in Pakistan on March 31, 2006 as a private limited company, limited by shares, under the Companies Ordinance, 1984.
-The Company's registered office is situated at House # 63-A, Agora Eden City DHA Phase 8, Lahore.
+FIRST STREET CAPITAL (PVT.)
+LIMITED (the "Company") was incorporated in Pakistan on March 31, 2006 as a private limited company, limited by shares, under the Companies Ordinance 1984 (Now Companies Act.
+2017).
 The Company is a holder of Trading Rights Entitlement Certificate ("TREC") of Pakistan Stock Exchange Limited.
-The Company is principally engaged in the business of investment advisory, purchase and sale of securities, financial consultancy, brokerage, underwriting, portfolio management and securities research.
+The Company is principally engaged in brokerage of shares, stocks, purchase and sale of securities, financial consultancy, brokerage, underwriting, portfolio management and securities research.